An official website of the United States government

 Multiple attempts to quit smoking are normal; each attempt gets you closer

 Are you ready to stop smoking?
-The American Cancer Society's 42nd annual Great American Smokeout on Thursday, November 15, is the perfect time to build your plan on how to quit for good.
-The Great American Smokeout calls on smokers to make a plan to quit, stick to it, and become smoke-free.
+The American Cancer Society's 43rd annual Great American Smokeout on Thursday, November 21 is the perfect time to build your plan on how to quit for good.
+The Great American Smokeout calls on smokers to decide to quit, stick to it, and become smoke-free.

 This year, for Great American Smokeout, VA launched the "Better Starts Today" campaign to help Veterans like you choose to quit smoking.
 Stopping smoking is hard work, and may take multiple attempts.
 On average, it can take 8-10 tries.
 Though this can be frustrating, every attempt at quitting gets you closer to your goal.
 Creating a quit plan is an excellent place to start.
 You can develop your plan on the Build Your Quit Plan on the SmokefreeVET website, a collaborative effort between VA and the National Cancer Institute.